CodeCricut/bTimeLogger-react/frontend/documentation/state-management.md

 }
 ```

-by the components.
-Note that there are [caveats to consider](https://reactjs.org/docs/context.html#caveats) when using the Provider.

 ### Accessing the Context

-The `useContext(MyContext)` hook is used in copmonents to access the value of `MyContext`.
+The `useContext(MyContext)` hook is used in components to access the value of `MyContext`.
 When the context is updated, the hook will trigger a rerender of the
 component.

 ```jsx